Prospective Transfer Student FAQ

 Mechanical Engineering

-Information Systems and Business Technology Technology majors are admitted directly into the major.
+Information Systems and Business Technology Administration majors are admitted directly into the major.
 Information Systems has a gateway and course repeat policies that must be adhered to in order to remain eligible for the major.
-Business Technology does not have a gateway.
+Business Technology Administration does not have a gateway.
 Please see the information below for the Information Systems Gateway requirements.

 Information Systems

 If you do not meet the gateway requirements or adhere to the course repeat policy of your specific major you will not be able to pursue that major.
 The College of Engineering and Information Technology does not have conditional acceptance or probation in any of its majors.
+Alternaitve degree plans cab be discussed with a COEIT Transfer Advisor

 All transfer students will be admitted as a Pre-Major and will remain a Pre-Major until all final transcripts have been received, evaluated, and posted by the Registrar’s Office and then processed by the College of Engineering and Information Technology.
 Typically, this will occur after the first semester of enrollment at UMBC.
+Being listed as Pre-Major will not stop you from enrolling in your next major coursework as long as all of the necessary prerequistes have been met for the course in question.

 Each course a student takes at another institution is evaluated and courses may come in as either elective credit (which can be used towards the 120 credits required for graduation) or a direct equivalent (meaning the class counts as a specific class at UMBC).
-The more classes that are a direct equivalent to major requirements the farther along in the program you will be when you transfer.
-You can refer to our four year guides to get a sense of what courses you may want to pursue at another institution.

 Business Technology Administration